 Nothing in this method has been invented or discovered myself.
-I merely took it from r/medicalschoolanki and optimised it for my own University curriculum (I go to a European med school and have no intention of taking the USMLE).
-That said, I’m a huge advocate of studying like you’re going to do the USMLE.
-For me, the Americans just have the best and most efficient resources.
+I merely took it from r/medicalschoolanki and optimised it for my own University curriculum (I go to a European med school).

-The reason I’m a huge fan of this style of learning and why it’s so fast includes the following:
+The reason I’m a huge fan of this style of learning and why it’s so fast is because:

-- Streamlined and organised: just follow the process
+- It’s streamlined and organised: just follow the process

-- Has spatial repetition built-in for long term memory retention
+- It has spatial repetition built-in for long term memory retention

-- Cards are in the ‘cloze’ format so can be recalled quickly and easily
+- The cards are in the ‘cloze’ format so can be recalled quickly and easily

 - All the relevant information from the best materials is centralised in one place (meaning you don’t have to go hunting for it)